cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

        publishing a notification.
    * - ``description``
      - Description of the stream
+   * - ``principal``
+     - Kerberos principal of a stream cannot be updated.
+This should be the same as the existing principal or null.

 If a property is not given in the request body, no change will be made to the value.
 For example, setting format but not TTL will preserve the current value for TTL.